Lutcher Stark- a Precursor to contemporary Longhorn strength coaches

 Weight lifting

-Stark weight had increased to more than two hundred pounds (a bit too much for his 5’7” frame), and so he decided to do something about it.
-He went to Philadelphia and took a course on physical training under the guidance of the top man in the field, Alan Calvert, who preached the benefits of weight training for general fitness as well as for athletes—at a time in which almost all “experts” believed that weight training would make a person “muscle bound.”
+Stark’s weight had increased to more than two hundred pounds (a bit too much for his 5’7” frame), and so he decided to do something about it.
+He went to Philadelphia and took a course on physical training under the guidance of the top man in the field, Alan Calvert, who preached the benefits of weight training for general fitness as well as for athletes, at a time i when almost all “experts” believed that weight training would make a person “muscle-bound.”
 Lutcher could hardly have made a better choice in a trainer.
 Young Lutcher spent two months with Calvert in Philadelphia and returned home forty pounds lighter, twice as strong, and with a firm belief in the benefits of weight training—a form of exercise that would totally transform sports and physical fitness over the next century.

 Stark’s experiences with Alan Calvert continued to shape his life—and the athletic and recreational programs at The University of Texas.
 Soon after his return from Philadelphia, Stark met L. Theo Bellmont, who was then the director of the Houston YMCA.
 Stark had much in common with Bellmont, who was also a weight trainer, and he convinced the Board of Regents that Bellmont should be appointed as UT’s Athletic Director.
 In that post, Bellmont oversaw Athletics as well as the Physical Education and Physical Training programs for regular university students.